 The fair value of the synthetic guaranteed investment contracts is based on the underlying investments.
-As of December 31, 2010, the investments underlying the synthetic guaranteed investment contracts are comprised of approximately 42% of US Treasury Securities, 38% of Asset-Backed Securities, 17% of Corporate Bonds, and 3% of Collaterized Mortgage Obligations.
-As of December 31, 2009, the investments underlying the synthetic guaranteed investment contracts are comprised of approximately 18% of Corporate Bonds, 5% of Collaterized Mortgage Obligations, 35% of Asset-Backed Securities, 5% of Short-term investments, and 37% of US Treasury Securities.
-They are classified within level 2 of the valuation hierarchy.
-Refer to page 12 of these financial statements for further information on these contracts.
+As of December 31, 2011, the Master Trust held no synthetic guaranteed investment contracts.
+As of December 31, 2010, the investments underlying the synthetic guaranteed investment contracts were comprised of approximately 42% of US Treasury Securities, 38% of Asset-Backed Securities, 17% of Corporate Bonds, and 3% of Collaterized Mortgage Obligations.
+Synthetic guaranteed investment contracts were classified within level 2 of the valuation hierarchy.

-Guaranteed investment contracts and wrapper values are valued using a discounted cash flow method and are classified as level 3 of the valuation hierarchy.
+Traditional guaranteed investment contracts and wrapper values are valued using a discounted cash flow method and are classified within level 3 of the valuation hierarchy.

-Refer to page 12 of these financial statements for further information on these guaranteed investment contracts.
+Refer to page 11 of these financial statements for further information on these guaranteed investment contracts.

-The following table presents the Master Trust's assets measured at fair value as of December 31, 2010, by the fair value hierarchy.
+The following tables present the Master Trust's assets measured at fair value as of December 31, 2011 and 2010, by the fair value hierarchy.